ansango/robocooker/README.md

 ## Structure

 The project is based in Next.js, so it has a structure similar to the one of Next.js.
 You have a `pages` folder, where you can create your pages, and inside this one you have an api folder with the API routes.
 Lib folder contains the libraries services, and queries used by the project.

+> Remember Nextjs is based on React and Express, so Frontend and Backend are ready configured.

 ```bash
 ├── components